risearch/PerformanceDashboard_PowerBI/README.md

 # PerformanceDashboard_PowerBI
-A neat dashboard with dynamic measures for key values and headlines
+An advanced dashboard with dynamic measures for key values and headlines.

+Data is from a dataset provided in Microsofts Power BI certification course.